sbhayes15/executive-wiki/events/minerlan.rst

 Day of
 ^^^^^^^^^^^^^^^^
 + **Grab Food Supplies** - Don't forget measuring cups, bowls, gloves, etc
-+ **Call University Police** - If you reserve BCH the lights will turn off at 11, call university police and get that changed.
++ **Call University Police** - If you reserve BCH the lights in the atrium will turn off at 11, call university police and get that changed.
 Or, if you see the officer locking rooms, ask then.
 + **Coordinate Helpers** - Make sure everyone knows how they are going to be helping you.
-This will ensure you aren't overwhelmed during setup.!!!!!!!!!!!!!!!!!!!!!!
+This will ensure you aren't overwhelmed during setup.
+Remind helpers that they are helping and confirm their time.
++ **Photograph Winners w/ Prizes** - Each tournament will end at different times.
+Get a picture of each winner with their chosen prize.

 Agenda
 ------
-+ **4:00 pmish** - Help IT set up the switches in the reserved rooms
++ **3:00 pm** - The switches will be dropped off in reserved rooms
-+ **5:00 pm** - Bring all of the :ref:`events-minerlan-equipment` to the main
++ **4:00 pm** - Help IT set up the switches in the reserved rooms.
+Bring all of the :ref:`events-minerlan-equipment` to the main room/atrium.
-  room.
++ **5:00 pm** - If you require a fridge, you'll want to get it to the atrium/reserved room and plug it in.
+Go procure your bowls, gloves, spoons, etc. Set up the ACM/check in table.
-+ **5:45 pm** - Appoint someone to collect photo release forms and give them tickets for the fundraiser when they enter.
-Collect any food orders at this time so that they can be ready by 6:00.
++ **5:45 pm** - Appoint someone to collect photo release forms and give them tickets for the door prize when they enter.
+Clearly mark this table and make sure everyone signs in.
+Hang the Tournament schedule on each set of doors and post at the check in table.
 + **6:00 pm** - Release everyone to go collect food.
+Do not let them eat before this..maybe?
-+ **7:00 pm** - Start the first tournament
++ **7:00 pm** - Start the first tournament (May 19 - Smash)
-+ **8:00 pm** - Start the second tournament
++ **8:00 pm** - Start the second tournament (May 19 - Poker)
-+ **9:00 pm** - Start the third tournament
++ **9:00 pm** - Start the third tournament (May 19 - Mario Kart)
-+ **10:00 pm** - Start the fourth tournament
++ **10:00 pm** - Start the fourth tournament (If you have one)
-+ **12:00 am** - Start the raffle for giving away the raffle prize.
++ **[TEN]12:00 am** - Start the raffle for giving away the raffle prize.
 Thank everyone for coming.
+Do this right after the first tournament is over so people don't leave.

 .. _events-minerlan-equipment: